mostafaomarsayed/2021_ws_do_mp/Coursework.md

 Buurtzorg

 -> Dutch Nursing Organization
-* Got created by Jos de blok because of bad nurse and patient practises enforced by the dutch government
+* Got created by Jos de blok because of bad nurse and patient practises
-* Teams of 10-12 Nurses that manage themeslves
+* Teams of 10-12 Nurses that manage themselves
-Same 2 nurses for a patitient
-* They form intimate connections and help their patients form a network
+* They form intimate connections and network
 * 40% less prescribed doctor hours

 ---